Question: What cell strainers are recommended?

 Answer: We have two recommendations for cell strainers:

-For low-volume cell suspensions, a Flowmi™ Cell Strainer (40 micron) is recommended.
-To use, aspirate the single cell suspension into a P1000 tip, put the strainer on the end of the tip, and then dispense the filtered cell suspension through the strainer into a microfuge tube.
+For low-volume cell suspensions, a Flowmi™ Cell Strainer (40 microns) is recommended.
+To use, aspirate the single-cell suspension into a P1000 tip, put the strainer on the end of the tip, and then dispense the filtered cell suspension through the strainer into a microfuge tube.

 Pro: Can be used with small sample volumes

 Con: Sample concentration is decreased by 20 to 40% after straining

 To minimize changes in sample concentration, a MACS® SmartStrainer is recommended.
 To use, attach the strainer to the top of a 15mL conical tube and load the cell suspension onto the strainer.
 The cell suspension filters down through the nylon mesh and removes debris and cell clumps.

 Con: Required minimal volume is ~ 500 µL + loss of sample by 100 -150 µL

 Keep in mind that there will be a loss of sample volume with either of these products.
 For this reason, it is also critical to recount the cell suspension after straining.